alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 }
 ```

-Json Web Tokens have a payload that consist of:
+JSON Web Tokens have a payload that consists of:

 ```JSON
 {